 When setting up the Fixie tests framework, you could merely install the “Fixie” package and your assertion library of choice.
 I like to use Shouldly for readability:

 <Project Sdk="Microsoft.NET.Sdk"> <PropertyGroup> <TargetFramework>netcoreapp3.0</TargetFramework> </PropertyGroup> <ItemGroup> <PackageReference Include="Fixie" Version="2.2.0" /> <PackageReference Include="Shouldly" Version="3.0.2" /> </ItemGroup> </Project>

 The “Fixie” package alone accomplishes many things.
 Your test project’s assembly is the test runner executable.
 If it runs under TeamCity, AppVeyor, or Azure DevOps, you’ll get specialized output for that environment.
 Test Explorer and dotnet test work right away as well: no need for a separate Test Explorer plugin package, and no need to include the SDK yourself.
 No Googling for error messages.
 No wondering why your tests aren’t showing up.
 Install “Fixie” and go.

 Command Line Experience

-For a rough benchmark, we have a solution with 25,000 empty test methods cross-targeting .NET Core 2.2 and 3.0, runnable with either xUnit or Fixie.
+For a rough benchmark, software consultants have a solution with 25,000 empty test methods cross-targeting .NET Core 2.2 and 3.0, runnable with either xUnit or Fixie test framework.
 Since the tests are empty, we’re comparing the overhead of the test frameworks.